 Creating your Artwork

-The theme for this year’s Queensland Regional Art Awards is State of Diversity.
+The theme for this year’s Queensland Regional Art Awards is Paint the Town.
 Your artwork is more likely to be chosen for an award or to tour if it adequately addresses the theme.
 Artworks that don’t address the theme may be deemed ineligible.

 - How to address the theme of an exhibition/competition

 - 12 ways to defeat creative block and generate new ideas

 - Inspiration is everywhere!
 Just take a look around…